 In 2021, we continued to enhance our ESG reporting and disclosures, including closer alignment with the Sustainable Accounting Standards Board (SASB) for Commercial Banks.
 As a part of that work, we adopted a number of SASB-aligned policies, including an Environmental Statement, a Human Rights Statement, and a Sustainable Investment Statement.
 We also adopted a Code of Business Conduct and Ethics for Suppliers and enhanced our due diligence process and procedures for our vendors and third-party partners to better understand certain ESG-related matters related to these partnerships.

 Moreover, we published an ESG website in January 2021, and our executive chairman focused his time in part on developing and advancing our ESG activities and initiatives.
-We believe this structure and general ESG program process improvements best position us to monitor, manage, and oversee all ESG-related risks and opportunities across our business operations.
+We believe this structure and general corporate responsibility program process improvements best position us to monitor, manage, and oversee all ESG-related risks and opportunities across our business operations.

 To review our ESG documents, please visit the Governance Documents library on our Investor Relations website.